 If you want to discover Provence "like a local," this 7-day itinerary that also takes you to the French Riviera and Monaco is a great option; if you prefer family-friendly fun, check out this 8-day itinerary; and finally, this 7-day itinerary gives you a chance to hike and explore the hilltop villages of the region.

 Duration: 1.5 to 8 hours

-Marseille is the largest city in Provence (and the second-largest in the country) and is a good entry point into the region from Paris, which 410 miles (660 km) away.
-You can take a direct flight from Paris Orly Airport (ORY), a train from Paris Gare de Lyon (3.5 hours), or rent a car drive to Marseille and the rest of Provence (8 hours, depending on your destination).
+Marseille is the largest city in Provence (and the second-largest in the country) and is a good entry point into the region.
+The distance from Paris is 480 miles (775 km).
+You can take a direct flight from Paris Orly Airport (ORY), TGV (high speed train) from Paris Gare de Lyon (3.5 hours), or rent a car drive to Marseille and the rest of Provence (8 hours, depending on your destination).

 If you'd rather skip Marseille altogether you can also take a train from Paris to Avignon (3.5 hours), Arles (3.5 hours), or Toulon (4 hours).

 Most people choose to take a train down from Paris and rent a car to explore the region from there, or drive directly down from Paris.
 Because Provence has so many lovely small villages to explore, renting a car gives you more freedom to see the countryside and head off the beaten path.

 Options for traveling from Bordeaux to Provence (313 miles / 505 km) include flying to Marseille (1 hour, plus travel to/from the airport), driving (approximately 6 hours), or taking a train (6.5 hours).